Hyundai Elantra Insurance Rates

 Liability $398

-Price estimates include $500 deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and for all Elantra models.
+These estimates include $500 physical damage insurance deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Rates include averaging for all 50 states and for all Elantra models.

-For a driver around age 40, Hyundai Elantra insurance rates go from as low as $460 for just liability insurance to the much higher price of $2,942 for high-risk insurance.
+For an average driver, insurance rates for a Hyundai Elantra go from the low end price of $460 for basic liability insurance to the much higher price of $2,942 for a driver required to buy high-risk insurance.

 Liability Only $460